ychen921/Point-Robot-Dijkstra/README.md

 If you set invalid coordinates (in the obstacles or out of boundary), the code will raise an error ***Sorry, this is an invalid coordinate (coordinate is out of the map or in the obstacles***

 ## Visualization
 The figure below shows the result of this code.
-You can also find the video [here](https://drive.google.com/file/d/1XItaZGk7KGhId0BOGH6nqBKidWEgNbxP/view?usp=sharing).
+You can also find the video [here](https://drive.google.com/file/d/1XItaZGk7KGhId0BOGH6nqBKidWEgNbxP/view?usp=sharing) and [here](https://drive.google.com/file/d/1GYTHHPmlrfeRB0NDWtgcHBaTJtn3wKqP/view?usp=sharing).

 ![](./figures/path.png)